 Both Don and I always cared about dressing well, even if we didn’t always achieve it.
 Don liked smart pants, chinos or Dockers, and brightly coloured shirts, with ties and a leather jacket in the winter.
 And real lace-up shoes.
 For dressy occasions he had a couple of smart pants and jackets, and of course his “going to court” suit for when he had to give expert witness testimony.
 He liked to dress well, and hated to look sloppy or as if he didn’t care.
 Thanks to my assistance (and doing the actual shopping) he had a quite extensive wardrobe.
 When we first got together he didn’t even own a pair of sandals.

 I’ve always loved clothes and fashion and dressing up.
 My mum was a dressmaker/designer extraordinaire and loved clothes and fashion.
 She tried to pass on her passion to her four daughters, with greater or lesser success.
 During my teens and twenties I was always the epitome of style.
 I remember the mod era of mini skirts, and bell-bottoms, and jockey hats.
 Then in my early twenties I started travelling, left Australia for eighteen months, and came home a Hippie.
 I still loved clothes and fashion and dressing up, only now it was all Hippie-style.
-That lasted years and years, along with a stint living in the bush in the far north of Canada where I basically wore bush clothes.
+That lasted years and years, along with a stint living in the bush in the far north of Canada where I basically wore bush clothes (read jeans and plaid shirts).

 Then I moved to the city.
 It was a slow transition over many years.
 With much help from What Not To Wear, and support from Don, I gradually shed the Hippie image and really got into plain smart elegant adult outfits.
 At least that’s what I was always striving for.
 There was a growing confidence during this period, and as that grew, I took more trouble with how I looked, and my outfits got smarter and simpler and more put together.
 I always wore makeup when I went out, and almost always wore high heels.
 I loved the whole thing.
 It was fun, and fed my ego, and my vanity, and made me feel good.